-Vision: To reduce the rate of recidivism by providing an alternative path to financial stability and success.
+Our vision is to reduce the rate of recidivism in the United States by providing a path to financial stability and success.

 Every year, over 600,000 people will leave prison and attempt to rejoin their neighbors as productive members of society.
 Despite seeking employment at rates higher than the general population, formerly incarcerated individuals are half as likely to get a job because of their incarceration and face unemployment rates five times the national average.
 In the Google era, a simple web search ensures that no one can ever truly escape their past.

 The discrimination that these would-be employees experience perpetuates a cycle of economic insecurity that forces many to return to illegal activities just to survive.
 It is unsurprising then that nearly two thirds of formerly incarcerated individuals find themselves back in prison in just three years.
 Inmates to Entrepreneurs is dedicated to helping people with criminal backgrounds start their own small businesses with free in-person and online education.

 Entrepreneurship allows individuals to start their own business and rise above the systemic discrimination they face in the job market.
 Our work through Inmates to Entrepreneurs provides the education that individuals with a criminal background need to rise above the stigma associated with their conviction and create a path to economic opportunity.
 We strive to put an end to the revolving door of prisons and reverse the societal harms of recidivism.

 In 1992, two great friends, Brian Hamilton and Reverend Robert J. Harris, started working at prisons to teach inmates how to start their own small businesses.
 Harris had been doing ministry work at the prisons, and Hamilton tagged along to a session to see the work his buddy was doing.